 Use BitLocker even on computers without a TPM chip

-By activating the protection and checking the “Allow BitLocker without a compatible TPM” option, we will be able to set an access password or choose to save the credentials on a USB support.
-Access to the data will be guaranteed by entering the password each time or by inserting a USB stick at the PC boot.
+By activating the protection and checking the “Allow BitLocker without a compatible TPM” option, we will be able to set an access password or choose to save the credentials on a USB stick.
+Access to the data will be guaranteed by entering the password each time or by inserting a USB stick when the PC boots up.

-Using BitLocker to encrypt a disk drive or partition is a highly recommended practice for protecting sensitive data, both from a GDPR perspective and simply to avoid credential theft.
+Using BitLocker to encrypt a disk drive or partition is a highly recommended practice for protecting sensitive data, both from a HIPAA perspective or simply to avoid credential theft.

 Use BitLocker to protect Remote Desktop Connection Manager (RDCMan) data